magorbalassy/forum/README.md

-# Basic forum web application, in Ptyhon / Flask with SQLite and Jinja2.
+# Basic forum web application, in Python / Flask with SQLite and Jinja2.